yukikitayama/leetcode-python/system-design/basics.md

 ## Monolithic architecture

 - Monolith is typically good for a small team, a few services
+- Problems of monolithic architecture are
+  - Bounded by a single technology
+  - Easy to break things because it's hard to know the boundaries of subsystems.
+  - Difficult scale when traffic spikes
+  - Deployment of a single subsystem is to need to deploy the entire system.
 - Many people say that microservices architecture is better, but the monolith has the following benefits
   - Microservices have a higher latency typically for API communications, which are slower than function calls in a monolith.